 To achieve an outstanding lecture, it should be delivered in an engaging, interesting, and informative way.
 Here the teaching methods and strategies have emerged as they are of great importance that they can be described as a critical component of teaching and hence lecturer should carefully choose the proper teaching methods to achieve the session outcomes.

-A lecturer can be distinguished from each other by his understanding of the students’ needs, teaching style and his willingness to acquire a good quality, teaching that are respected by the students.
-A good teacher should not only understand students; expectation but also exceed these expectations.
+A lecturer can be distinguished from each other by his understanding of the students’ needs, teaching style and his willingness to acquire a good quality, teaching that is respected by the students.
+A good teacher should not only understand students; expectations but also exceed these expectations.
 Students have different levels of willingness for learning, have different levels of understanding.
 On the other side, students expect to add new information and skills and to consider each one circumstance.
-So, the lecturer is the responsibility of delivering the course material in an attractive, motivating and engaging style that motivate and attract students.
-Additionally, he should demonstrate the capabilities of subject matter to solve the real-world problems and to cope with each student's latent desire to learn.
+So, the lecturer is the responsibility of delivering the course material in an attractive, motivating and engaging style that motivates and attracts students.
+Additionally, he should demonstrate the capabilities of subject matter to solve real-world problems and to cope with each student's latent desire to learn.

 Students Use a Computer in the Classroom with the Help of a Teacher

 Students read with the help of a Teacher